defoe-code/CDCS_Text_Mining_Lab/README.md

  - [Applying the original geoparser to the data pre-stored in ES](https://github.com/defoe-code/defoe/blob/master/defoe/es/queries/geoparser_pages.py)
  - [Applying spacy and the georesolve to the data pre-stored in ES](https://github.com/defoe-code/defoe/blob/master/defoe/es/queries/georesolution_pages.py)

- **Note**: For using the queries under ES model, that would require to write the data first to ES using [this query](https://github.com/defoe-code/defoe/blob/master/defoe/nls/queries/write_pages_df_es.py) and a configuration file like [this](https://github.com/defoe-code/defoe/blob/master/queries/write_es.yml) one.
+ **Note**: For using the queries under ES model, that would require to write the data first to ES using [this query](https://github.com/defoe-code/defoe/blob/master/defoe/nls/queries/write_pages_df_es.py) and a configuration file like [this](https://github.com/defoe-code/defoe/blob/master/queries/es_properties_edina_gaz.yml) one (which it might need to be modified according to your set up and needs).

 **A paper describing this work** can be found [here](https://www.research.ed.ac.uk/portal/files/141855140/Geoparsing_the_historical_Gazetteers_FILGUEIRA_DOA12032020_AFV.pdf), and the **notebooks presented in this paper** can be visualized [here](https://github.com/defoe-code/defoe_visualization/tree/master/Scottish_Gazetteer/Visualization_Methods/GroupByPlaceName/With_BB).

 Recently, we have also extended this work to geoparse automatically the Encyclopaedia Britannica.
-Therefore, we have **four configuration files**, since the Scottish Gazetteer and Encyclopaedia Britannica uses **different gazetteers** and **bounding box** configurations:
+Therefore, we have **four configuration files**, since the Scottish Gazetteer and Encyclopaedia Britannica uses **different gazetteers** and **bounding box** configurations (which they might need to be modified according to your set up and needs):
 - [Scottish Gazetteer + Original Geoparser](https://github.com/defoe-code/defoe/blob/master/queries/geoparser_sg.yml)
 - [Encyclopaedia Britannica + Original Geoparser](https://github.com/defoe-code/defoe/blob/master/queries/geoparser_eb.yml)
 - [Scottish Gazetteer + Spacy + Georesolve](https://github.com/defoe-code/defoe/blob/master/queries/georesolve_sg.yml)